 With flowing lines, subtle design and seats four comfortably, this is a true “gentleman’s express”

 Originally Hong Kong Dealer delivered car with only 38,800 KM

 This car needs nothing other than to be driven and enjoyed

 Classic Insider condition score: 88 points out of 100

 Fully Original.
 Well-kept and consistently maintained.
 The original Grigio Titanio paint looks shiny, showing very minor blemish.
 Everything looks fresh except for a slightly deteriorated rear light assembly.
-The original 612 5 spoke alloy wheels are in beautiful condition as well, unmarked and shod with slightly older 2014/2015 tires.
+The original 612 5 spoke alloy wheels are in beautiful condition as well, unmarked and shod with new tires.
 The Interior is original, seats, dash, carpets and door cards surprisingly showing very little signs of wear and tear for the age.
 Mechanically excellent.
 Except for the intake manifold losing a bit of the powder coat paint, the engine bay is kept very clean and tidy.
 Appears to be consistently serviced and the mileage is relatively low.
+Lightly used new clutch.
 Owner's book pack, car cover, tool presented.